jrhaab/jrhaab/README.md

 - 👋 Hi, I’m Emmanuel Baah
-- 👀 I’m interested in Software development,Algorithms and Machine Learning.
+- 👀 I’m interested in solving problems in relation to software development, data science and Machine Learning.
--  🔭 I’m currently working on a small python library to help cars navigate effectively when there is a malfunctioning in traffic-lights
+-  🔭 I’m currently working on a research on working memory -💬 Ask me about anything.
--💬 Ask me about everything, i am open to any and everything -🤔 I’m always looking for help with so many things
+-🤔 looking for help with so many things
-- 💞️ I’m looking to collaborate with Memphis Corperation
+- 💞️ Under Memphis Corperation (Internship and training)
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: if's practical jokes, I'm in.😜🚀
+- ⚡ Fun fact: practical jokes, funny animal videos.😜
-- 📫 How to reach me : emmanuelhaab14@gmail.com
+- 📫 How to reach me :
+gmail - emmanuelhaab14@gmail.com